Kiruthika04/LGMVIP-WebDev-Task1/README.md

 Text Editor: Visual Studio Code.

-I like to thank Aman Kesarwani & LetsGrowMore Community for giving me this opportunity.
+I would like to thank Aman Kesarwani sir & LetsGrowMore Community for giving me this opportunity.